How often is your water tested?

 - and the types of contaminants involved.

 The more violations, the more concerning the report will be.
-But you should also take into account you and/or your family’s unique needs.
+But you should also consider your and/or your family’s unique needs.

 All public water systems or community water suppliers are required to provide an annual drinking water quality report or CCR to its customers.

-If you pay your water bill directly to the town or public water company, you should receive a copy of your local water company’s residential water test report or CCR once a year, either by mail or online.
+Suppose you pay your water bill directly to the town or public water company.
+In that case, you should receive a copy of your local water company’s residential water test report or CCR once a year, either by mail or online.

-If you don’t pay your bill directly, you may need to contact your landlord or building management for access to the report.
+If you don’t pay your bill directly, you may need to contact your landlord or building management to access the report.

 Most community water companies choose to post their CCRs online for public viewing.
 You can always contact your local brand or utility company to see if they will release the report or direct you to an online source.